otalk/jxt/README.md

 ## What is this?

-A basic in-browser framework for translating XML to JSON and back again.
+A basic framework for translating XML to JSON and back again, and can be used both in the browser and in node.

 Suitable for use with browserify/CommonJS on the client.